There’s a new royal baby, and Netflix just couldn’t help itself

 We get it, Netflix.

-As you probably heard, the youngest member of the British royal family was born today, and since giant companies will never miss an opportunity to insert themselves into major news stories, the video streaming giant was right right there with a plug for its popular drama series The Crown:
+As you probably heard, the youngest member of the British royal family was born today, and since giant companies will never miss an opportunity to insert themselves into major news stories, the video streaming giant was right there with a plug for its popular drama series The Crown:

 A third #RoyalBaby?
 Season 70 of The Crown is going to be incredible. pic.twitter.com/H4YGzJRsKd